That's the most important thing about food: It brings you with people...We have to get people back to food, back to the dinner table.

 Leah Chase served as the first president of the Southern Foodways Alliance Board of Directors.
 In 2000, she received the organization’s Craig Claiborne Lifetime Achievement Award.

-INTERVIEWER: April Grayson, Friend of the SFA
+Date of interview: October 9, 2004Interviewer: April Grayson, Friend of the SFA